-Nestled in the south west of the UK, Cornwall is renowned for its beautiful beaches, tasty pasties and pumping waves.
+Nestled in the south-west of the UK, Cornwall is renowned for its beautiful beaches, tasty pasties and pumping waves.
 The county is bordered only by local rival, Devon, and is otherwise surrounded by the sea, providing a plethora of opportunities to engage in any number of water sports, including kitesurfing.
 The sport is becoming increasingly popular here, and there are some fantastic spots to launch.
-Whether you’re heading to Cornwall for your summer staycation and are looking for the odd afternoon out on the water with your kite or you’re looking for somewhere in the UK for a kitesurfing for beginners’ course, we’ve created a list of some of the best places to kitesurf in Cornwall:
+Whether you’re planning your summer staycation and are looking for the odd afternoon out on the water or you’re looking for somewhere in the UK for a kitesurfing for beginners course, we’ve created a list of some of the best places to kitesurf in Cornwall:

 Perfect for winter windsurfing, Marazion is home to some of the best waves in the UK and beyond when the conditions are right.
-Cornwall’s oldest town is also home to the iconic St Michaels Mount, making it one for the bucket list in terms of kitesurfing in front of a unique backdrop.
-The waves make for a fun ride whatever the weather, meaning you don’t need to travel to some far away land to shred during the colder months – as long as you don’t mind a little bit of cold water!
-Remember, it’s actually proven to be good for you to spend time in cold water and you can read all about that in our recent blog, 7 Health Benefits of Cold Water.
+Cornwall’s oldest town is also home to the iconic St Michael’s Mount, making it one for the bucket list in terms of kitesurfing in front of a unique backdrop.
+The waves make for a fun ride whatever the weather, meaning you don’t need to travel to some faraway land to shred during the colder months – as long as you don’t mind a little bit of cold water!

 To the west of the opening of the Camel Estuary near Padstow sits Hawker’s Cove, home to fantastic riding and a flat-water paradise for those practising new tricks.
-Kitesurfing is possible during any tide, although you can expect a lengthy walk if you’re heading out at peak low-tide.
-Whilst the cove works at nearly any wind direction, N to NE are the safest, least gusty options, particularly for those who are less experienced.
-A fantastic beach for all kitesurfers but do remember to keep your distance from boats and other craft.
-Please note that kitesurfing is not allowed during between 10am and 6pm during July and August.
+Kitesurfing is possible during any tide, although you can expect a long walk if you’re heading out at peak low-tide.
+While the cove works at nearly any wind direction, N to NE are the safest, least gusty options, particularly for those who are less experienced.
+A fantastic beach for all kitesurfers, do remember to keep your distance from boats and other craft.
+Also note that kitesurfing is not allowed between 10am and 6pm during July and August.

 That concludes our guide to just six of the best places to kitesurf in Cornwall.
-Whether you’re heading down in 2019 and have added some of these spots to your list or you’re yet to book a holiday but are now convinced thanks to the plethora of opportunities for shredding, we hope you have a fantastic time!
-Here at F-One, we provide an extensive range of kitesurfing equipment, all of which can be easily transported to the west country!
-Head over to our website to kit yourselves out ahead of your trip, and if you have any questions at all, don’t hesitate to contact the team today!
+Whether you’re heading down and have added some of these spots to your list or you’re yet to book a holiday but are now convinced thanks to the plethora of opportunities for shredding, we hope you have a fantastic time!
+Here at F-One, we provide an extensive range of kitesurfing equipment, including twin tip boards!
+Head over to our website to kit yourself out ahead of your trip, and if you have any questions at all, don’t hesitate to contact our team today!